-A credit reference agency collects data and performs identity and fraud checks on individuals to allow others to assess how likely that person is to pay back credit.
+Credit reference agencies are authorised and regulated by the Financial Conduct Authority to provide credit references.
+They collect data and perform identity and fraud checks on individuals to allow others to assess how likely that person is to pay back credit.

 CRAs do not make decisions on the authenticity of an individual’s identity, nor do they recommend whether an organisation should grant credit to an applicant.

 A CRA merely provides data so the organisation can make a balanced, informed risk decision about the applicant.